FALCON: False-Negative Aware Learning of Contrastive Negatives in Vision-Language Alignment: Experiments

-To further evaluate the robustness of FALCON in mitigating false negatives, we conducted experiments on web-crawled image-text pairs from the Conceptual Captions dataset \cite{sharma2018conceptual}, with and without refinement using the BLIP captioner \cite{li2022blip}, in addition to the MSCOCO dataset.
-This evaluation assess whether FALCON can leverage high-quality captions generated by BLIP to improve performance on noisy, web-crawled data.
-As shown in Table~\ref{table:blip-captioned} (left), FALCON significantly outperforms heuristic baselines and demonstrates further performance gains as dataset size increases, compared to the results in Table~\ref{table:supple-overall-baseline}.
-However, when the same web-crawled data is used without BLIP-based refinement, the performance gains become less pronounced, particularly in the text retrieval task (Table~\ref{table:blip-captioned} (right)).
+\paragraph{Comparison on Standard 4M Datasets} To further assess the robustness of FALCON in mitigating false negatives, we conducted experiments on large-scale web-crawled image-text datasets, including Conceptual Captions \citep{sharma2018conceptual} and SBU Captions \citep{ordonez2011im2text}, in addition to Visual Genome \citep{krishna2017visual} and MSCOCO, following the protocol introduced in ALBEF \citep{li2021align}.
+This evaluation assesses whether FALCON can effectively mitigate false negatives on large noisy web-crawled dataset.
+Table~\ref{table:4M-noisy} shows that FALCON achieves the best overall performance.
+However, the performance gap is less pronounced compared to the results in Table~\ref{table:supple-overall-baseline}.
 We attribute this to significant noise and semantic misalignment in the original captions, which can hinder accurate estimation of the tradeoff between hard and false negatives, thereby making the learning process more complex.
+Additional experiments on the DataComp benchmark (Appendix~\ref{appd:datacomp}) and a BLIP-captioned version of the dataset (Appendix~\ref{appd:blip_captioned}) reveal an increased performance gap, supporting these observations.